ddeboer/data-import/README.md

 $output = new ConsoleOutput(...);
 $progressWriter = new ConsoleProgressWriter($output, $reader);

-// Most useful when adding to a workflow
+// Most useful when added to a workflow
 $workflow->addWriter($progressWriter);
 ```